 Imagine for a second that you are not a game developer anymore.
 Instead, you’re a chef!
 Change your hipster outfit for a toque and a double breasted jacket.
 Now, instead of making games, you create new and delicious recipes for your guests.

 So, how does a chef create a recipe?
 Recipes are divided into two sections: the first is the ingredients and the second is the instructions to prepare it.
 This way, anyone can follow the recipe and savor your magnificent creation.

 Making games in Godot feels pretty much the same way.
 Using the engine feels like being in a kitchen.
-In this kitchen, nodes are like a refrigerator full of fresh ingredients to cook with.
+In this kitchen, nodes are like a refrigerator full of fresh ingredients with which to cook.

-There are many types of nodes, some show images, others play sound, other nodes display 3D models, etc. There’s dozens of them.
+There are many types of nodes.
+Some show images, others play sound, other nodes display 3D models, etc. There are dozens of them.

-- Can receive a callback to process every frame.
+- It can receive a callback to process every frame.

-- Can be extended (to have more functions).
+- It can be extended (to have more functions).

-- Can be added to other nodes as children.
+- It can be added to another node as a child.

-This is probably not clear yet and makes little sense, but everything will click a few sections ahead.
+Don’t worry if this doesn’t click yet.
+We will continue to explore this over the next few sections.
 The most important fact to remember for now is that nodes exist and can be arranged this way.

 Now that the concept of nodes has been defined, the next logical step is to explain what a Scene is.

 A scene is composed of a group of nodes organized hierarchically (in tree fashion).
-It has the following properties:
+Furthermore, a scene:

-- Scenes can be saved to disk and loaded back.
+- can be saved to disk and loaded back.

-- Scenes can be instanced (more on that later).
+- can be instanced (more on that later).